estech01/estech01.github.io/_pages/currentwork.md

 1. *Removing Social Barriers to Women’s Candidacy* with C. Cruz and J. Kim

-2. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4302432)[*Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates*] with B. Lessing, D. Block, N. Schouela and A. Uribe.
+2. *Criminal Governance in Latin America: An Assessment of its Prevalence and Correlates* with B. Lessing, D. Block, N. Schouela and A. Uribe.

 ## Work In Progress